flenter/sentiment/README.md

 ![Honc](honc.png)

-This is a hono + orm (drizzle) + neon + cloudflare site.
-That allows you to enter a URL and it will return a sentiment score.
+This is project is thrown together as a hackday(s) project.
+It allows you to enter a URL and it will return a sentiment score.

 Note:
 * this site has only been tested locally